Amy Coleman | Owner, Director, Choreographer

 Cheyenne has 19 years of experience in ballet, jazz, tap, pointe, lyrical and hip hop.
 All of which have been with Steppin’ out.
 She started dancing at the age of three, became an assistant at 13 and an instructor at 18.
 She has been the recipient of Steppin’ Out’s Diamond award, Most Dedicated award, the Patricia B. Sanders passion award and the 2005 yearly scholarship winner.
 Cheyenne has studied under top choreographers such as Lindley Mayer, Jackie Sleight, Chris Judd , Gil Duldalao.
 Mark Meismer, Laurie Ann Gibson, Wade Robson, Dave Scott, Desmond Richardson, Travis Wall, Ivan Koumaev, Tyce diorio, Mia Michaels , Ray Leeper , and Brian Freedman.
 She performed at Disney World, Wedding Festivals and at the Baby Shower Expo in May 2013 as the character “Snoozles” with the “Shushybye live!
 Tour”.
 She was also a contestant in the 2011 Miss Anderson County Pageant.
 Cheyenne graduated with a Business Management degree from Tri-County Technical College in 2013.
 She is a nanny outside of the studio which allows her to constantly teach and love children.

 Shelby has been involved with dance for most of her life, starting at the age of two.
 She has taken jazz, lyrical, contemporary and ballet, but considers tap her true love.
 She danced competitively for 14 years, winning numerous awards for jazz and lyrical.
 Currently, she teaches preschool dance, jazz and tap at Steppin’ Out Dance Studio.
-Shelby is a proud graduate of Westside High School and is currently pursuing a nursing degree at Greenville Technical College.
+Shelby is a proud graduate of Westside High School and just obtained her RN degree from Greenville Technical College.